 Sage is one of the largest fly rod manufacturers in fly fishing.
 They're known for high-end, high-performance fly rods for a variety of scenarios and species.
 In the saltwater fly rod market, Sage is known for the X, the Igniter, and the Salt HD.
 The all-new Sage Maverick fits into a more moderate price-point with other fly rods like the T&T Zone and the Orvis Recon 2.

-We've cast almost every mid-priced saltwater fly rod on the market including the new Recon 2 Rods and many others.
+We've cast almost every mid-priced saltwater fly rod on the market including the new Recon 2 Rods (check out the review of the 5wt here and the 8wt here) and many others.
 The Maverick features a design and taper that's unique in that arena and we think it's a versatile rod for intermediate and expert saltwater anglers alike.
 We've put together a review with all the measurables and comparisons between other mid-priced saltwater fly rods to help you choose the rod that's best for you.
 Spoiler Alert: We think the Maverick may be the best on the market.
 Read on to find out why.

 Trickle-down tech is popularly used to design many mid-priced fly rods and the Maverick is no different.
 The blank is built with Sage's Konnetic Technology that combines unique proprietary carbon/resin composites and advanced modulus positioning.
 This tech keeps the Maverick lightweight and responsive for ultimate performance on the water.